skitsanos/foxx-builder/README.md

 - `/Users/$USER` on macOS
 - `C:\Users\$USER` on Windows

-This file contains sections for each server which may contain server credentials should you decide to save them.
+This file contains sections for each server that may contain server credentials should you decide to save them.

-4. The example below shows how you can install this Foxx Microservice on _dev_ server to _dev_ database and mount it as _/api_ endpoint.
+4. The example below shows how you can install this Foxx Microservice on the _dev_ server to the _dev_ database and mount it as _/api_ endpoint.

    ```sh
    foxx install /api . --server dev --database dev